-This figure shows a three-stage evolutionary framework based on an assumption that the distribution system will evolve in response to both top-down policy and bottom-up customer drivers.
-Each level includes additional functionality to support greater amounts of distributed generation/distributed energy resource (DG/DER) adoption and complexity building upon the earlier level.
+This figure shows a three-stage evolutionary framework based on an assumption that the distribution system will evolve in response to both topdown policy and bottom-up customer drivers.
+Each level includes additional functionality to support greater amounts of distributed generation/ distributed energy resources (DG/DER) adoption and complexity building upon the earlier level.
 Most of the U.S. distribution system is at stage 1; the speed and nature of DG/DER adoption will vary by region based on top-down and bottom-up drivers.

-Currently, around 4 percent of U.S. generation is from DG, although this varies widely by region.83 Low levels of DG penetration generally require modest, though critical, levels of planning and operational considerations.
+Currently, around 4 percent of U.S. generation is from DG, although this varies widely by region.76 Low levels of DG penetration generally require modest, though critical, levels of planning and operational considerations.
 Under high DG adoption rates, grid operations and market structures will most likely require significant modification.
 In a future grid where DG comprises a larger portion of the resource base, disruptions of system dispatch and control signals that could result from higher levels of DG penetration will increase the risk of disturbing grid stability and reliability.
-In its 2015 Long-Term Reliability Assessment, NERC noted the complications DG/DERs create for grid operations and how these issues might be resolved:
+In its "2015 Long-Term Reliability Assessment," NERC noted the complications DG/DER create for grid operations and how these issues might be resolved:

 "Operators and planners face uncertainty with increased levels of distributed energy resources and new technologies.
 Distributed energy resources (DERs) are contributing to changing characteristics and control strategies in grid operations.
 DERs are not directly interconnected to the BPS [bulk power system], but to sub-transmission and distribution systems generally located behind customer metering facilities.
-Visibility, controllability, and new forecasting methods of these resources are of paramount importance to plan and operate the BPS-particularly because the majority of DERs are intermittent in nature and outside the control of the System Operator.

-As more DERs are integrated, the supply of control to System Operators can decrease.
+Visibility, controllability, and new forecasting methods of these resources are of paramount importance to plan and operate the BPS-particularly because the majority of DER are intermittent in nature and outside the control of the System Operator.
+As more DER are integrated, the supply of control to System Operators can decrease.
 However, distribution-centric operations can reliably support the BPS with adequate planning, operating and forecasting analyses, coordination, and policies that are oriented to reliably interface with the BPS.
-Coordinated and reliable integration of DERs into the BPS can also present opportunities to create a more robust and resilient system."84

-At high penetration levels, distribution system changes to enhance DG/DER value to grid reliability will require developing advanced distribution circuits and substations that allow for two-way power flows, new protection schemes, and new control paradigms.
-There are digital solid-state technologies combined with ICT, such as smart inverters, power electronics, and smart energy storage that can provide grid operators the flexibility needed to manage a mixed set of DERs and deal with inbound impacts from utility-scale VERs upstream as well.
+Coordinated and reliable integration of DERs into the BPS can also present opportunities to create a more robust and resilient system."77 protection schemes, and new control paradigms.
+There are digital solid-state technologies combined with ICT, such as smart inverters, power electronics, and smart energy storage that can provide grid operators the flexibility needed to manage a mixed set of DER and deal with inbound impacts from utility-scale VER upstream as well.
 The introduction of new grid control and optimization algorithms taking advantage of distributed generation and load flexibility in the United States could also contribute to grid reliability and related benefits, such as reduction of renewables curtailment, peak load mitigation, and transmission and distribution (T&D) congestion management.
-Development of new technologies could enable DGs to provide voltage or reactive^g control resources.
+Development of new technologies could enable DG to provide voltage or reactiven control resources.